floooh/floooh.github.io/_posts/2023-11-11-emscripten-ide.md

 ![VSCode Screenshot 2](/images/emscripten-ide-2.png)

-Here we also encounter the first wart, the CMake Tools extensions isn't able to communicate the correct Emscripten sysroot include paths over to the C/C++ extension.
+Here we also encounter the first wart, the CMake Tools extension isn't able to communicate the correct Emscripten sysroot include paths over to the C/C++ extension.
 You'll see an error squiggle under the stdio.h include path: